yashLadha/postorius/src/postorius/doc/development.rst

 Accessing the Mailman API
 =========================

-Postorius uses mailman.client to connect to Mailman's REST API.
-In order to directly use the client, ``cd`` to your project folder and execute ``python manage.py mmclient``.
+Postorius uses mailmanclient to connect to Mailman's REST API.
+In order to directly use the client, ``cd`` to the ``example_project`` folder and execute ``python manage.py mmclient``.
 This will open a python shell (IPython, if that's available) and provide you with a client object connected to to your local Mailman API server (it uses the credentials from your settings.py).